DeepSoftwareAnalytics/SimpleDevQA/README.md

-From Conversation to Evaluation: Benchmarking LLMs on Development Knowledge via RealDevQA
+From Conversation to Evaluation: Benchmarking LLMs on Development Knowledge via SimpleDevQA
 =============

-RealDevQA is a multilingual Development Knowledge QA benchmark derived from large-scale real user dialogues via a rigorous three-phase pipeline.
+SimpleDevQA is a multilingual Development Knowledge QA benchmark derived from large-scale real user dialogues via a rigorous three-phase pipeline.
 The data pipeline is as follow:

 ![](figure/pipeline.png)